field service management (FSM) call management

 What is customer retention?

-Customer retention is a metric that measures customer loyalty, or the ability for an organization to keep its customers over time.
-In addition to identifying the number of loyal customers, customer retention can reflect or predict customer satisfaction, repurchase behavior, customer engagement and emotional ties to a brand.
+Customer retention is a metric that measures customer loyalty, or an organization's ability to retain customers over time.
+It identifies the number of loyal customers and can reflect or predict customer satisfaction, repurchase behavior, customer engagement and emotional ties to a brand.

-While customer relationships typically begin with an initial interaction, customer retention metrics are related to the first purchase made by a customer and include all subsequent interactions.
-Once customer retention is measured, organizations can use this feedback to perform data analysis on components of customer experience and customer success.
-For example, if a drop in customer retention is reported, an organization can use this to help identify the root cause and adjust its product offerings.
+Customer relationships typically begin with an initial interaction, and include all subsequent purchases, transactions and other interactions.
+When customer retention is measured, organizations can use this feedback to perform data analysis on components of customer experience (CX) and its business success.
+For example, if a drop in customer retention is reported, an organization can use this to help identify the root cause and adjust its product or service offerings.

 Why is customer retention important for businesses?

-If an organization does not focus on customer retention but instead focuses solely on expanding its customer base, it is potentially losing out on repeat customers.
-While the process of gaining new customers, or customer acquisition, is important, it is also much more expensive.
-Maintaining customers and transitioning them into recurring customers is just as important of a process as gaining new ones.
+If an organization doesn't focus on customer retention but instead focuses solely on expanding its customer base, it's potentially losing out on repeat customers.
+Generating and keeping recurring customers keeps the customer churn rate low and is just as important a process as gaining new ones.

-According to the Annexcloud.com blog post titled "21 Surprising Customer Retention Statistics For 2021," almost 65% of a company's business comes from repeat customers, while focusing on increasing customer retention by 5% can increase profits by 25% to 95%.
-The more loyal an individual becomes to a business, the more likely they will try new products or bring in new customers.
+According to this Annexcloud.com blog, nearly 65% of a company's business comes from repeat customers and a 5% increase in customer retention can increase profits by up to 75%.
+The more loyal an individual becomes to a business, the more likely they are to try new products and bring in other new customers through referrals and testimonials.

 How to measure customer retention and key metrics